 The demand for the Air Force's remotely piloted aircraft has spiked in the past few years.
 Crews feel stressed due to heavy workloads, undermanning, and other factors.
 What can the Air Force do to mitigate these stressors?

 Will renewed tension between NATO and Russia prevent key U.S. allies and partners in Europe from being able to contribute to U.S. regional defense objectives?
 What can the U.S. do to strengthen its European partnerships?

-RAND's three federally funded research and development centers apply research capital they have developed over the years to help decisionmakers solve problems and often save money as well.
-This publication lists and briefly summarizes some RAND projects undertaken over the past ten years that have helped save the government money or that have identified ways to do so.
+RAND's federally funded research and development centers apply research capital they have developed over the years to help decisionmakers solve problems and often save money as well.
+This publication lists and briefly summarizes some RAND projects undertaken over the past several years that have helped save the government money or that have identified ways to do so.

 China's People's Liberation Army Air Force (PLAAF) has made great strides in recent years to transform its pilot training program.
 PLAAF leaders understand many of the institutional and cultural weaknesses that impede effectiveness and are taking measures to address them.

 This volume contains revised versions of three presentations on Chinese aerospace training and operational competence issues from a June 2015 China Aerospace Studies Institute (CASI) conference.
 Presentations concentrate on People's Liberation Army Air Force (PLAAF) leadership; training for PLAAF joint operations; and developments in PLAAF facility logistics and maintenance.

 The prevailing view among Western observers is that Chinese fighter pilots lack the tactical mindset to engage and prevail in a dynamic, unscripted combat environment.
 But the PLAAF appears to have undertaken major reform in how it trains its pilots.